-Somewhat lower down, ridge-top elfin forest is home to Crested Quetzal, Chestnut-crested Cotinga, Booted Racket-tail, and a host of gem-like tanagers: Lacrimose, Blue-winged, and hooded mountain tanagers and Yellow-throated, Metallic-green, Saffron-crowned and Flame-faced tanagers.
+Somewhat lower down, ridge-top elfin forest is home to Crested Quetzal, Chestnut-crested Cotinga, Booted Racket-tail, and a host of gem-like tanagers: Lacrimose, Blue-winged, and Hooded mountain tanagers as well as Yellow-throated, Metallic-green, Saffron-crowned and Flame-faced tanagers.

 The Marvelous Spatuletail, one of the most spectacular hummingbirds in the world, is known to visit feeders at the Huembo Interpretation Center, near the villages of Pedro Ruiz and Florida.
-Among the other hummingbirds we might see here are the Violet-fronted Brilliant, Sparkling and Lesser violetears, Whitebellied Hummingbird, Andean Emerald, Green-tailed Trainbearer and the nearly microscopic Little Woodstar.
-A walk along the trails gives us a chance at the endemic Buff-bellied Tanager, Emerald ("Blue-throated") Toucanet, Speckle-chested Piculet, Rufous-capped Antshrike, Speckle-breasted Wren, Buff-browed Foliage-gleaner and Silvery Tanager.
+Among the other hummingbirds we might see here are the Violet-fronted Brilliant, Sparkling and Lesser violetears, Whitebellied Hummingbird, Andean Emerald, Green-tailed Trainbearer and the nearly microscopic Little